 « Previous Page

+Africanized honeybees are called "killer bees" because they aggressively attack in great numbers, leading to massive stinging incidents.
 The large amount of venom injected by many bees at one time can cause death.

 The venom of the Africanized honeybee is no more likely to cause an allergic reaction or toxic reaction than that of the European honeybee.
 But the European honeybee is not as aggressive.

 Current as of:

-William H. Blahd, Jr., MD, FACEP - Emergency Medicine & H. Michael O'Connor, MD - Emergency Medicine
+William H. Blahd, Jr., MD, FACEP - Emergency Medicine & Adam Husney, MD - Family Medicine & H. Michael O'Connor, MD, MMEd, FRCPC - Emergency Medicine

-To learn more, visit Healthwise.org
+To learn more about Healthwise, visit Healthwise.org.

-© 1995-2015 Healthwise, Incorporated.
+© 1995-2017 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.